Logo primary

 First PDC course in Dutch Caribbean

-Posted by Leo Bakx about 12 years ago
+Posted by Leo Bakx almost 13 years ago

 Aardwerk organises the first permaculture design course on St Eustatius (Statia), one of the three Dutch Caribbean islands.